fassko/fassko.github.io/_posts/2019-10-20-apple-passkit.md

 * `boardingPass` - pass for flight, train, bus or any other type of transit
 * `coupon` - coupons, special offers or discount
-* 	`eventTicket` - pass to entry any kind of event
+* 	`eventTicket` - pass to enter any kind of event
 * 	`storeCard` - loyalty card style
 * 	`generic` - style appropriate for any pass

-Wallet app is using different layout to each of the these styles.
+Wallet app is using different layout to each of these styles.
 It is much easier for your users to distinguish passes and find the right now faster.

 ## Creating passes